byronpendason/byronpendason.github.io/young_penda.md

 "But he's not alone!" came the voice of Coenwalh behind him, "The sons of Pybba stands together!"

 Penda spun around and looked at his two brothers in horror.
-"I told you to stay home!"
+"I told you to stay in the town!"

 "More half-breeds to kill!"
 Wāse declared with joy.
 He charged Penda and with his claws slashed at him.